 Psychologically Informed Environments (PIE)

 Psychologically Informed Environments are re-shaping how housing services operate, especially in their capacity to manage complex needs.
-This includes understanding the psychological drivers and specifically the impact of trauma on the homeless population, and how the well being of clients and practitioners alike can be enhanced.
-This course introduces the 5 key principles of the PIE approach and supports teams to reflect on how these principles might re-shape there services to improve retention and recovery rates for vulnerable homeless clients.
+This includes understanding the psychological drivers of behaviour, especially that sourced n complexity, in homelessness populations.
+This course introduces the 5 key guiding principles of the PIE approach and supports teams to reflect on how these principles might re-shape their services to improve support offered to homeless clients.
 This includes clear definitions of concepts like "psychological frameworks", "elastic tolerance" and how working relationships shape outcomes.
-Based on a compassionate service improvement approach, it fosters client consultation in the future development of services.
+Based on a compassionate service improvement approach, it fosters client consultation and self-evaluation to progress the development of services.

 Who is This Course For?